ExpressLRS/Docs/docs/hardware/spi-receivers.md

 A few Flight Controllers and AIOs have been released with ExpressLRS receivers on-board using SPI instead of a regular UART.
 This means you can build a more compact and lightweight whoop or nano longrange rig without the need for an external receiver.
 More of these flight controllers are coming into stores.

 Because the ExpressLRS code is "baked-in" to the flight controller firmware instead of using a second microcontroller, these can not be updated the same way external uart-based receivers are updated.
-These SPI receivers always work with the ExpressLRS firmware of the same major version.
-That is, ExpressLRS 1.x.x and ExpressLRS 2.x.x need different **Flight Controller** firmware (Betaflight builds).

 !!! info "NOTE"
     You cannot use the ExpressLRS Configurator to update these FCs.